|

 these signals and sends them to speakers or headphones, where you hear them as sound.

-The audio file format most commonly used by Windows is called a wave file,
+The common audio file format for PCM audio on a Windows is called a wave file,

 identified by the WAV file extension.
 However, many other common formats